Boris Johnson’s top aide accused of violating quarantine with 260-mile road trip

 Officials around the world have been caught flouting the same lockdown rules they helped put in place.
 Britain is no exception.

 Earlier this month, Neil Ferguson, an epidemiologist whose work has been pivotal in the British government’s response to the outbreak, quit his government advisory role after he was found to have breached lockdown rules to meet his married lover.
-Catherine Calderwood, Scotland’s chief medical officer, also resigned from her post after she made two trips to her second home.
+Catherine Calderwood, Scotland’s chief medical officer, resigned from her post after she made two trips to her second home.

-Fleet Street was pouring over an article that Cummings wife published in the Spectator.
+Fleet Street was poring over an article that Cummings’s wife published in the Spectator.
+She wrote about she and her husband falling ill — “he could breathe, but only in a limited, shallow way” — but she made no mention of trips to Durham.

-She wrote, “My husband did rush home to look after me.
-He’s an extremely kind man, whatever people assume to the contrary.
-But 24 hours later, he said ‘I feel weird’ and collapsed.
-I felt breathless, sometimes achy, but Dom couldn’t get out of bed.
-Day in, day out for 10 days he lay doggo with a high fever and spasms that made the muscles lump and twitch in his legs.
-He could breathe, but only in a limited, shallow way.”

-She wrote that “we emerged from quarantine into the almost comical uncertainty of London lockdown,” leading readers to assume the family had been isolated in the city not the countryside.

 Officials rallied around Cummings.
-Michael Gove, a senior member in the Conservative government, wrote, “caring for your wife and child is not a crime.”
-The health secretary Matt Hancock, who himself was stricken by the virus, tweeted: “I know how ill coronavirus makes you.
+Michael Gove, a senior member in the Conservative government, wrote, “Caring for your wife and child is not a crime.”
+Health Secretary Matt Hancock, who himself was stricken by the virus, tweeted: “I know how ill coronavirus makes you.
 It was entirely right for Dom Cummings to find child care for his toddler, when both he and his wife were getting ill.”

-Critics said it was hypocritical for the government to push one set of rules, yet obey another.
+Critics said it was hypocritical for those in the government to push rules they themselves don’t obey.

 Harry Potter author J.K.
-Rowling reflected many on social media when she wrote: “One of the architects of the rules keeping those people housebound drove across the UK, knowing he had the virus.
+Rowling, reflecting the thoughts of many, wrote on social media: “One of the architects of the rules keeping those people housebound drove across the UK, knowing he had the virus.
 Indefensible hypocrisy and selfishness.”

-A resident in Durham, who lives near the Cummings family home, agreed, telling the Guardian: “It’s one rule for Dominic Cummings and one rule for the rest of us.”
+A Durham resident who lives near the Cummings family home agreed, telling the Guardian: “It’s one rule for Dominic Cummings and one rule for the rest of us.”